rendall/bmapp2/README.md

 ## known bugs

-Netlify's serverless functions will not return the entire uncompressed BM json object for one year.
+Netlify's serverless functions will not return the entire uncompressed BM json object because AWS Lambda functions have a practical upper limit of 4MB on response body size.